The Sims, Black and White Photography by Yuqi Wang, 2021

 Grassland, Trees, Reeds, Tent and Others, 2023

-In her recent solo exhibition “Eternal Horizon,” Wang combines experimental film and spatial art to create an immersive experience.
+In her recent solo exhibition “Eternal Horizon,” Wang combines moving image and spatial practice, presented as public installations, to create immersive experiences.
 The exhibition invites viewers to engage with the space and contemplate life, time, and space through interactive elements.

 Through “Reality and Dreamspace” and other works, Yuqi Wang has innovated both technically and formally while deeply reflecting on the conditions of modern humanity.
-Her cross-media artistic practice demonstrates the significance of contemporary art in exploring social and psychological issues, challenging conventional perceptions, and inspiring contemplation of the future.
+Her cross-media artistic practice has been noted for its engagement with social and psychological conditions, challenging conventional perceptions, and inspiring contemplation of the future.
 She leads audiences into complex discussions about time, existence, and self-identity, pushing the boundaries of artistic expression and critical thought.